ezpaarse-project/bibliomap/README.md

 ### BiblioMap Player

-BiblioMap now has a replay mode: provide it with log files and it will play in real time.
-The replay mode features a time multiplier, which makes it times faster to have a quicker preview of what happened during that day.
+BiblioMap now has a player mode: provide it consultation event files and it will play in real time.
+The replay mode features a time multiplier and a slider, which makes it times faster to have a quicker preview of what happened during that day.

 __How to use the replay mode?__

-You will need to configure the Enricher and Viewer services.
+You will need to configure the Docker Compose files.
 All the needed details are written in each of their README.md files.